The History of CoffeeThe History of Coffee

 In the 18th and 19th centuries, the burgeoning coffee industry in Brazil and the Caribbean was reliant on slave labour.
 In Rio de Janeiro and Sao Paulo, the rapid expansion of plantations coincided with a dramatic increase in the import of enslaved Africans.

 The work-intensive nature of coffee cultivation, from planting and harvesting to processing the beans, required a large workforce, and slaves provided a cheap and coerced solution, fuelling the growth of the industry.
+Same applied to the Caribbean islands of Saint-Domingue, Jamaica, and Cuba, where the trade thrived on human exploitation.

 The productivity and profitability of these plantations and the economy of colonial powers were built on the back of inhuman treatment.